 SEARCH AND PLAN

 Horizons.
 Clouds.
 Wind.
 Blue.
 Night.
 These are our plan’s building blocks.
 Craving for an atmosphere that is both Japanese and Nordic -a fictional idea of openness and peaceful light interiors at once; or at least a feeling of being in the most refined dwellings of those cultures when at home.
 The elevated Katsura meets a warm Villa Mairea’s domesticity.
 How do you inhabit the sky?
-We develop a simple partitions’ system that can accommodate all eventual longings, providing a gradation of spaces that enhance intimacy in occasional events and in the more open daily habits at the same time.
+We develop a simple partitions system that can accommodate all eventual longings, providing a gradation of spaces that enhance intimacy in occasional events and in the more open daily habits at the same time.

 The ceiling contains the messy services of the upper floors, while contributing to heightening and lighting the interior, both reflecting daylight and becoming part of the sky at night.
+A sideral fine grain cork surface absorbs the tiny noises beneath it.

 Ceiling lights are constellations maps.